laataiasu/laataiasu.github.io/content/_draft/masjid.md

 ### Solution to a problem that doesn't exist

-The answer to that is the "Social Credit System", but since the words themselves carry a negative connotation, we could replace the name with "Religious Acceleration" or "Akselerasi Smart City Melalui Masjid Berprestasi" or any other name you prefer.
+The answer to that is the "[[Social Credit System]]", but since the words themselves carry a negative connotation, we could replace the name with "Religious Acceleration" or "Akselerasi Smart City Melalui Masjid Berprestasi" or any other name you prefer.

 This is the era where complexity arises; you must specialize, or perish.
 Focusing on one or two intersecting subjects could be beneficial, but delving into too many could lead you to become an obsolete polymath.

-While in CCP they undervalue or are indifferent towards religion, in Indonesia, religion is their distinctive characteristic.
+While in CCP they undervalue or are indifferent towards religion, in [[Indonesia]], religion is their distinctive characteristic.

 1. Gerakan mahasiswa Muslim di setiap universitas menjadi 'tech company' sebagai inisiator perubahan.
 Contohnya seperti GMNI, HMI, PMII, IMM, KAMMI, dll; Gamais ITB, Salam UI, dll; FUKI Fasilkom UI, dll.
 They must stop kegiatan dakwah formalitas yang tidak produktif.

-Mereka beralih menjadi "data tech organization" yang berusaha mendata dan memprogandakan ke remaja SMA SMP untuk merevolusi setiap masjid di Indonesia.
+Mereka beralih menjadi "data tech organization" yang berusaha mendata dan memprogandakan ke remaja SMA SMP untuk merevolusi setiap masjid di [[Indonesia]].
 Kata kunci utamanya adalah "integrasi".

 Penggulingan kelompok Boomer dan golongan tua seharusnya hanya membuat mereka menjadi penasihat, sementara regenerasi dan kaderisasi terus berlangsung di masjid-masjid inovatif.